avatar_48x48

 Branding Anything And Everything

-I have long contended that almost everything is branded and many things can and should be managed as brands.
+We have long contended that almost everything is branded and many things can and should be managed as brands.
 Brands have identities, including personalities.
 Further, brands usually possess certain values and they usually make promises to their customers.
 There are usually a few key things commonly associated with each brand in people’s minds.
 Given that definition of brands, let us explore various entities in several different categories to determine which ones seem to possess the qualities of brands.

 Municipalities: